kairos666/pimp-my-page/README.md

 ```

 After launching **Pimp My Page** a browser window will open the [UI](http://localhost:4200).
 You'll find help to get started in the [help section](http://localhost:4200/help).

+Special thanks to [BrowserSync](https://www.browsersync.io/) that powers most of this stuff :heart:

+Happy pimpin'